-A secure enclave solution enhanced to address the specific needs and requirements of enterprise IT organizations.
-Enterprise enclaves provide enclave protection and management that extend beyond memory and compute to storage and network communications.
-They enable existing applications to run unchanged within an enclave, and they provide the functionally complete capabilities that enable a Confidential Cloud.
+A secure enclave solution created by Anjuna Confidential Computing software addresses the specific needs and requirements of enterprise IT organizations.
+Anjuna's software enables the creation of enterprise enclaves (or isolated private environments) to provide enclave protection and management that extend beyond memory and compute–to storage and network communications.
+Anjuna enables existing applications to run unchanged within an enclave in minutes across any environment.
 Learn More.

 Refers to the complete set of basic components and functions that enable modern software to run, including CPU, memory, storage, and network communications.
 The full software stack also includes operating systems, virtual machines, and other applications (including security software) that support the final application.

 The use of computer hardware to enable data encryption.
 Implemented using hardware security modules (HSMs) and within CPUs by both Intel and AMD, this is considered the strongest form of data encryption available.